 Sonoma State University

 Many classes average fewer than 40 students, allowing close interaction between students and faculty.
 International students can choose from a wide array of classes offered at Sonoma State, which can be viewed in our course catalog, and get priority registration to enroll in classes.
-Sonoma State’s world class Green Music Center blends professional performances with educational opportunities for students, staff, faculty and the local community.
-SSU offers some of the best state university housing in the country.
+Sonoma State’s world class Green Music Center blends professional performances with educational opportunities for students, staff, faculty, and the local community.
+Sonoma State offers some of the best state university housing in the country.
 The region boasts a Mediterranean-like climate with average temperatures of 27°C in the summer and 12°C in winter.
 Sonoma State offers 46 undergraduate majors, 47 minors and 15 graduate programs including such high interest programs as Biology, Business, Education, Computer Engineering Science, Psychology, and Wine Business.

 Impacted and restricted subject areas are subject to change at any time.